Meshcapade/SMPL_blender_addon/README.md

 # About
 This addon is an extension of the [SMPL-X Blender addon](https://www.youtube.com/watch?v=DY2k29Jef94) created by Joachim Tesch and owned by the Max Planck Institute for Intelligent Systems.
 Meshcapade has licensed the SMPL model and its updates (including SMPL-H, SMPL-X, STAR and SUPR) from Max Planck Institute, and is making this extension of the blender add-on available for commercial users who have an active license for the SMPL Model.

-Academic use of this plugin is free - just contact us at support@meshcapade.com.

 This add-on allows you to add [SMPL-H](https://mano.is.tue.mpg.de/), [SMPL-X](https://smpl-x.is.tue.mpg.de), and [SUPR](https://supr.is.tue.mpg.de) bodies to your current Blender scene.
 Each body consists of a mesh, a shape specific rig, and shape keys (blend shapes) for shape, expression and pose correctives.

-This addon was most recently developed in Blender 3.5.1.
+# Licensed Users
+The plugin as it exists here is free for all uses.
+However, there are certain features that require an additional data folder which you get as part of being a licensed user.
+Academic licenses are free.
+More information about academic, commercial and R&D licenses can be found [on our website](https://meshcapade.com/assets/body-models) or by contacting sales@meshcapade.com.

 # Features